Multiparameter quantum metrology with postselection measurements: Introduction

 \section{Introduction}

-Quantum metrology is promising: It is applicable for a wide range of fields, such as quantum sensing \cite{Degen89,Pezze90}, quantum imaging \cite{Preza16}, and detecting gravitational waves \cite{Aasi7,Branford121}.
+Quantum metrology is a promising technology.
+It is applicable for a wide range of fields, such as quantum sensing \cite{Degen89,Pezze90}, quantum imaging \cite{Preza16}, and detecting gravitational waves \cite{Aasi7,Branford121,Qui96, Miao9}.
 The estimation of a single parameter has already been established \cite{Pezze102,Huelga79,Wineland46,Wineland50, Giovannetti306,Giovannetti96,Jones324,Simmons82, Zaiser7,Matsuzaki120}.
 Therein, several studies demonstrated the quantum-enhanced metrology by using entangled resources \cite{Pezze102,Huelga79,Wineland46,Wineland50, Giovannetti306,Giovannetti96,Jones324,Simmons82}, quantum memory \cite{Zaiser7}, or teleportation \cite{Matsuzaki120}.
-Note, however, that it is often demanded to estimate multiple parameters simultaneously in many practical applications.
-For example, estimations of phases are always invariably affected by environmental noise and thus, a simultaneous measurement of the phase and its fluctuation is necessary.
+Note, however, that it is often demanded simultaneous multiparameter estimations in many practical applications.
+For example, estimation of phases are always affected by environmental noise and thus, a simultaneous measurement of the phase and its fluctuation is necessary.
 Such joint estimations have been discussed recently \cite{Vidrighin5,Altorio92,Szczykulska2,Sergey2013,Crowley89, Roccia2018,Pinel88,Gagatsos96}.
+Also, the current generation of laser-interferometric gravitational wave detectors, such as LIGO \cite{Abadie7, Aasi7}, are inevitably affected by squeezing noises and optical loss, therefore the improvement of the detectors can be expected when the phase and its loss are measured simultaneously.
 Furthermore, various practical applications have been discussed, including damping and temperature \cite{Monras83}, two-phase spin rotation \cite{Vaneph1}, waveform \cite{Berry5}, operators \cite{Fujiwara65,Ballester69}, phase-space displacements \cite{Genoni87,Steinlechner7}.
-The estimations of multiple phases \cite{Humphreys111,Liu2} and parameters in multidimensional fields \cite{Baumgratz116} have been discussed, too.
+The estimations of multiple phases \cite{Humphreys111,Liu2} and parameters in multidimensional fields \cite{Baumgratz116, Ho2020} have been discussed, too.